mcglow2/guides/source/hpc/index.md

 Welcome to Tufts HPC Cluster documentation!
 The High-Performance Computing (HPC) Cluster is available to researchers, faculty, students, and staff in need of large-scale computing.

 The High-Performance Computing (HPC) Cluster is available to researchers, faculty, students, and staff in need of large-scale computing.
-Tufts Linux HPC Cluster is comprised of Penguin, Lambda, and Dell hardware running the RedHat Linux operating system.
+Tufts Linux HPC Cluster is comprised of over 100 high-powered servers running the RedHat Linux operating system.
 Nodes are interconnected via a 100Gbps ethernet network.

 Tufts HPC is located in the Massachusetts Green High Performance Compute Center.
 The MGHPCC is an intercollegiate high-performance computing facility whose computing and storage resources serve a user community of more than 20,000 faculty and student researchers and educators, supported by on-campus research teams.